 5. Let technology work for you.

-Have you tried Boom learning yet?
-At Boom, you’ll find digital task cards that kids love.
+Have you tried Boom Cards™ yet?
+At Boom Learning℠, you’ll find digital task cards that kids love.

 It is awesome, because you can find already-made activities by fellow teachers, kids love the technology aspect, and the activities are self-checking!
 I love to use them for my son at home, and he thinks the practice is a lot of fun!
 Want to try out a free deck?

 Every year, just before or after a vacation, I get sick.
-I push myself so hard, and eventually I collapse.
-I spend the vacation sick in bed, rather than enjoying my family and friends.
-So, what can you do?
+I push myself so hard, and as a result, I finally collapse.
+Because I didn’t take better care of myself before, I will spend the vacation sick in bed, rather than enjoying my family and friends.
+Sound familiar?
+What can you do to take better care of yourself?

 2. Make the most of your weekends.